ericbmerritt/blog/_posts/2012-11-15-team-development-with-github.md

 -----------------------

 This is not intended to be a rigid process.
-The only place that real process actually comes into play in the transition from the Developer's repository to the Canonical repository.
+The only place that real process comes into play in the transition from the Developer's repository to the Canonical repository.
 This is true by design.
-Its purpose is to encourage the wild and wooly exchange and growth of ideas, creativity and productivity in the project wherever that is possible while still providing a enough rigidity and discipline where it is required.
-Getting that balance right means that you get the most creativity and productivity possible from your Developers and the most maintainable, well engineered code possible while at the same time keep the team happy.
+Its purpose is to encourage the wild and wooly exchange and growth of ideas, creativity, and productivity in the project wherever that is possible while still providing enough rigidity and discipline where it is required.
+Getting that balance right means that you get the most creativity and productivity possible from your Developers and the most maintainable, well engineered code possible while at the same time keeping the team happy.
 This is what this process seeks to encourage.

 The big thing to watch out for is the urge to bypass the process.
-Sometimes when you are in a tight situation it can be tempting to want to push code directly to Canonical, bypassing the review.
-For example, you might have a bug in production, lets say your system is down and its costing the company a million dollars a minute.
-Pressure is high and you may have a huge urge to tell the devs (or yourself if you are the dev) that the process would only slow you down and the code needs to get out *right now*.
+Sometimes when you are in a tight situation, it can be tempting to want to push code directly to Canonical, bypassing the review.
+For example, you might have a bug in production; let's say your system is down and it's costing the company a million dollars a minute.
+Pressure is high, and you may have a huge urge to tell the devs (or yourself if you are the dev) that the process would only slow you down and the code needs to get out *right now*.
 This is almost invariably a bad decision.
 This process should only take a few minutes